KelvinHere/book-review-app/README.md

 ### Changes during development

-During development a new useful feature was added:- After sorting books by rating, also sub-sort them by number of reviews.
+1. During development a new useful feature was added:- After sorting books by rating, also sub-sort them by number of reviews.

-This would allow books that have a high rating and lots of reviews rank higher than books with just one high rating review.
+    This allows books that have a high rating and lots of reviews rank higher than books with just one high rating review.
 But this feature needed another field to be added to all the documents.
 I wrote a small script that would update all documents of my book collection with the new field **review_num**, after this all books in the books collection would be iterated over and have the length of the reviews array assigned to the review_num field.

-An extra method was created to increment or decrement the review_num each time a review is added or removed.
+    An extra method was created to increment or decrement the review_num each time a review is added, updated or removed.

     This was done after using mongodump.exe to create a backup of the database.

-The app was changed from the default Flask server to use Gunicorn as it was recommended not to use the default Flask server during production by the Flask documentation.
+2. The app was changed from the default Flask server to use Gunicorn as it was recommended not to use the default Flask server during production by the Flask documentation more information in [Deployment with Gunicorn](#deployment-with-gunicorn).

 ### Future Features